You just missed the next big thing in investing…

 About 6 million homes are sold annually in the U.S. We conservatively believe that, by 2030, Opendoor can nab around 5% U.S. housing market share.
 That implies that about 1 out of every 20 homes in the U.S. is sold through Opendoor by the end of the decade.

 That equates to about 300,000 homes sold through Opendoor by 2030.
 At an average selling price of $350,000, you’re talking around $105 billion in annual revenues in 2030.

 On a 5% EBITDA margin – management’s target, which we believe is entirely doable – that implies $5.3 billion in EBITDA.
 Taking out 1% for interest, some general and administrative expenses, and 20% for taxes, Opendoor should be left with $3 billion in net profit by 2030.
 Based on a typical 20X earnings multiple, you’re talking about a potential future valuation of $60 billion.
 And as it assumes just 5% market share, we think that’s conservative.

 Nonetheless, that still implies more than 60X upside potential from current levels.

 That’s why we see Opendoor stock as a no-brainer stock to buy today.

 One of my favorite long-term growth stocks to buy today is fintech disruptor SoFi Technologies (SOFI).

-In fact, for what it’s worth, all my favorite growth stocks are up more than 55% since mid-June.
+In fact, for what it’s worth, most of my favorite growth stocks are up 50%-plus year-to-date.
 They’re crushing the Dow Jones, S&P 500, Nasdaq, Cathie Wood’s ARK Innovation ETF (ARKK), and Warren Buffett’s Berkshire Hathaway (BRK) by a mile.